 Whether or not to use skill level requests and assignments is also a consideration.
 Skill level requests/assignments are useful for long and medium term forecasting, when it is not yet known who the named resource will be.
 It is also useful in larger or more formal organizations where a project manager is unlikely to know the exact person required, or where there are multiple resources with similar skills.
 It also gives the resource manager more control over his/her own staff and allows responsibility for choosing who to assign and when.
 In some cases, the skills may be available elsewhere in the organization.

 Note that in a small organization, it may be perfectly fine for a project manager to request a named resource, saying, "I need Joe for two weeks in June.
 He's the only one capable of doing what I need, and the only one I trust."
 (Of course the resource manager then has the right to say, "Well you can't have Joe, but we have someone else that's almost as good.").
 In a larger or more formal organization, the project manager would instead say, "I need a skilled Oracle DBA for two weeks in June," and the resource manager would worry about who to staff at the time requested.

-Under the Resource Manager-driven configuration, project managers do not revise and save effort forecasts directly.
-Instead, any forecast revisions they make (at a skill level or named resource level) are submitted as "requests" to the appropriate resource manager (determined by the resource OBS level that the resource belongs to).
+Under the Resource Manager-driven configuration, project managers do not revise and save effort forecasts directly, nor are requests auto-approved.
+Instead, any forecast entries or revisions project managers make (at a skill level or named resource level) are submitted as "requests" to the appropriate resource manager (determined by whoever is authorized to manage the resource OBS level that the resource belongs to).